 Thursday, February 19 @ 2pm

 Travel back to the 1920s and 30s, to enjoy a sampling of cuisine inspired by a Florida East Coast Railway dining car menu.
 Dining aboard the Florida East Coast Railway was lush and renowned.
-Dining cars were of the latest design with attractive finish and were manned by experienced stewards, chefs, and waiters.
+Dining cars were of the latest design with attractive finishes and were manned by experienced stewards, chefs, and waiters.
 Kitchens were equipped with up-to-date appliances for the preparation and serving of meals.
 Dining car menus showed a wide variety from which to make a selection, and delicious foods, including the famous citrus fruits of Florida.
-This free culinary event is sponsored by the Friends of the Library.
+This free culinary event is sponsored by the Friends of the Anastasia Island Branch Library.